void-squad/autonova-backend/payments-billing-service/DOCS.md

 );
 ```

-**Why minor units?** Stripe uses the smallest currency unit; this spares you floatingΓÇæpoint pain.
+**Why minor units?** Stripe uses the smallest currency unit; this spares you floating-point pain.

 ---